-More information about our exhibit are in the gallery guide.
-(For info about our 2013 exhibit at LA City Hall see here) .
-Our maps and drawings will shortly be available for in depth exploration.
+Our maps and drawings can be explored in /Past, /Present, & /Futures.
 AF publications, graduate student research, a land-use planning tool for Owens Valley, an Educators Guide and more can be found at /Resources.
-Our blog features how the BSLA student’s helped create the exhibit.
+Our blog features students’ projects and how the helped create the exhibit.

 Support for the Aqueduct Futures Project provided by Metabolic Studio, the Los Angeles Department of Cultural Affairs, and Los Angeles Council District 4.